godot-escoria/escoria-demo-game/doc/esc_reference.md

 - set_active object value
   Changes the "active" state of the object, value can be true or false.
 Inactive objects are hidden in the scene.

+- set_use_action_menu object value
+  Sets whether or not an action menu should be used on object.
+It must use the `item.gd` script.
+Value can be true or false.
+Useful for "soft-disabling" objects without removing them by `set_active`.

 - wait seconds
   Blocks execution of the current script for a number of seconds specified by the "seconds" parameter.

 - change_scene path
   Loads a new scene, specified by "path"

+- set_speed object speed
+  Sets how fast object moves.
+It must use the `interactive.gd` script or something extended from it.
+Value is an integer.

 - teleport object1 object2
   Sets the position of object1 to the position of object2